 Why this matters

 Native Americans suffer great inequality in the USA.
 They’re more likely to be in prison and more likely to be shot dead by police.
-The #blacklivesmatter has managed to raise the profile of disproportionate police brutality but has masked the issues faced by native people.
+The Black Lives Matter movement has managed to raise the profile of disproportionate police brutality but has masked the issues faced by native people.

 Education is a key issue in native communities with only 51% of native youths graduating from school.
 Schools on Indian reservations are chronically underfunded and the buildings can be deteriorated and structurally unsound.

-There are also disparities is the healthcare and treatment of native people, with the population suffering from high rates if obesity, diabetes, substance abuse, HIV and mental health disorders when compared with the general population.
+There are also disparities in the healthcare and treatment of native people, with the population suffering from high rates of obesity, diabetes, substance abuse, HIV and mental health disorders when compared with the general population.

 The Native communities are facing a battle on many fronts, and when also trying to cope with a degradation of identity, it has led to many problems in their communities.

-Onaway have invested in their partnership with Sacred Healing Circle to counter the negativity and hardships faced by Native Americans, helping them to use traditional practices to boost the confidences, health and wellbeing of people from the indigenous nations of America.
+Onaway have invested in their partnership with Sacred Healing Circle to counter the negativity and hardships faced by Native Americans, helping them to use traditional practices to boost the confidence, health and wellbeing of people from the Indigenous nations of America.